Port Douglas: Education

 Port Douglas State School is a government primary (Preparatory to Year 6) school for boys and girls at 4 Endeavour Street.
 In 2017, the school had an enrolment of 281 students with 20 teachers (17 full-time equivalent) and 12 non-teaching staff (8 full-time equivalent).

 There are no secondary schools in Port Douglas.
 The nearest government secondary school is Mossman State High School in neighbouring Mossman to the north-west.
 There are also non-government schools in Mossman.

 Amenities

 The Port Douglas Community Hall houses the Port Douglas Library, 11–29 Mowbray Street, operated by the Douglas Shire Council.
 The Library opened in 2010.
 Another branch library is located in Mossman.

 The Port Douglas branch of the Queensland Country Women's Association meets at the CWA Hall at 8 Blake Street.

 St Mary's Catholic Church is at 2 Endeavour Street.
 It is within the Mossman-Port Douglas Parish of the Roman Catholic Diocese of Cairns.

 Transport

 Air travel is served by the nearest Cairns Airport which is about an hour drive from Port Douglas.

-The town is along the Captain Cook Highway which links between Carins and Mossman.
+The town is along the Captain Cook Highway which links between Cairns and Mossman.